ProgSamuel/apiTwitter/readme.md

 - `POST /user/:idUser/like/:twitterId`: Likes or unlikes a tweet.
 Does not require a request body.

+### Follow

+## Route

+- `POST /user/:idUser/follow/:idFollow`

+This route is responsible for allowing a user to follow another user.

+### Route Parameters

+- `idUser` (path parameter): ID of the user initiating the follow action.
+- `idFollow` (path parameter): ID of the user being followed.

+### Expected Input

+No request body is needed as the parameters are provided in the URL.

+### Behavior

+1. Checks the existence of the users involved in the action (the follower and the followed).
+2. Ensures that the user is not trying to follow themselves.
+3. Checks if a follower relationship already exists between the users.
+If it does, the relationship is removed, indicating that the user is unfollowing.
+4. If no follower relationship exists, a new relationship is created, indicating that the user is starting to follow.

+---

 ## Authentication Middleware

 The API uses middleware to check user authentication before allowing certain actions.
 The middleware is located in `middlewares/checkId.ts` and is used in routes that require authentication.
 It checks if the authorization token matches the user's token in the database.

 ```typescript
 import { Request, Response } from 'express';

 import repository from '../database/prisma.repository';

 import { notFound, serverError } from '../Utils/response.helper';

 export const checkId = async (
   req: Request,

   res: Response,

   next: () => void
 ) => {
   try {
     // ... (middleware code)

     next();
   } catch (error) {
     return serverError(res, error);